Exadra37/elixir-phoenix-360-web-apps/TRY_IT_OUT.md

 ## Config Cleanup and Security Improvements

-Elixir as now the `runtime.exs` configuration file that is invoked each time the application is started, thus making it the ideal place for all configuration not strictly required at compile time, thus allowing to configure the application as needed in the target environment where it will run.
+Elixir as now the `runtime.exs` configuration file that is invoked each time the application is started, therefore making it the ideal place for all configuration not strictly required at compile time, thus allowing to configure the application as needed in the target environment where it will run.

 The files `config.prod` and `prod.secret.exs` will be deleted and everything on them will be moved into `runtime.exs`.
 Configuration values and secrets on `runtime.exs` will be fetched directly from the environment.